 NMAI New York

 In great contrast to NMAI’s DC building, NMAI New York is housed in the Alexander Hamilton U.S. Customs House, a nationally landmarked Beaux-Arts structure dating to 1907.
 As a federally owned building, NMAI shares the space with the National Archives and the U.S. Bankruptcy Court.
-Where NMAI in DC was custom built to reflect NMAI’s new 1989 mission, the New York location is taking up residence in a building that is the embodiment of the very ideologies that lead to the displacement and murder of Native Americans: greed over resources and land.
-NMAI’s NY location, close to the shore of southern Manhattan, was a center for colonial commerce, first under the Dutch and then under England.
+Where NMAI in DC was custom built to reflect NMAI’s new 1989 mission, the New York location is taking up residence in a building that is the embodiment of the very ideologies that led to the displacement and murder of Native Americans: greed over resources and land.
+NMAI’s NY location, close to the shore of southern Manhattan, was a center of colonial commerce, first under the Dutch and then under England.
 Beaver pelts and the accessibility of New York harbor enticed Dutch fur traders to settle on Mannahatta, home to the Lenni Lenape.
 The land and resources of what is now New York enticed colonizers to come to the area, creating a global trade center.
 On the land where the Customs House stands, resources, objects, and human bodies were traded.
 Quickly following the establishment of the United States, the U.S. Customs Service was established in 1789 and is the government’s oldest federal agency.
 Up until 1916, when income tax was initiated, customs was the largest single source of revenue for the U.S. government.
 Previous iterations of the customs house burned down and were in other locations, but at the turn of the twentieth century a new customs house would be built to reflect the wealth that came into the United States through trade from around the world.

 The Alexander Hamilton Customs House was designed by Cass Gilbert (best known for designing the Woolworth Building).
 The exterior and interior reflect the grandeur of the Beaux-Arts style.
 The facade of the seven-story building references a classical Greco-Roman temple with corinthian columns, dentil, pediments over the first floor windows, and a complex sculptural program.
 The building is surrounded by 44 corinthian columns topped with the head of Mercury, god of commerce.
 Each window pediment has a sculpted head representing a different race of humanity.
 Above the entablature of the building are twelve statues that represent historically powerful seafaring nations.
 The main sculptural focal point is “The Four Continents,” a set of four statues created by Daniel Chester French (most famous for the Lincoln Memorial) between 1903 and 1907.
 The statues depict four women who, in their body language and the symbols that surround them, are meant to represent Asia, the Americas, Europe, and Africa.

 When looking at the Customs House, “Asia” is seated to the far left of the building.
 Her eyes are closed and her hands rest in her lap.
-She wears a hat similar to the shape of a fez, a beaded necklace, a low cut blouse, and flowing robes.
+She wears a hat similar to the shape of a fez, a beaded necklace, a low-cut blouse, and flowing robes.
 She holds a tulip in her right hand.
 A statue of Buddha sits in her lap.
 Her feet rest on a pedestal supported by human skulls.
 To her left there are three people crouching, one completely kneeling with their head to the ground.
 Behind her right shoulder is a Christian cross.
 To her right sits a tiger with its chin resting on her shoulder.

 “The Americas” is one of the two center statues, standing to the left of the grand entry staircase.
 She wears her hair pulled back and is fully clothed in a draped robe that is gathered at each shoulder.
 The throne she sits upon has Mayan glyphs on either side.
 Her body is active, moving forward.
 She holds a lit torch in her right hand.
 Across her knee are stalks of corn tied together, representing plenty, unity, and strength.
 Her right foot rests on a sculpture of Quetzalcoatl, an Aztec god.
 The man kneeling to her left is thought to represent labor, he moves the winged wheel representing progress (and the god Mercury).
 Behind her stands a crouching Native American in a war bonnet worn by Northern Plains nations.
 To her lower right is an eagle.